-In advance of the program, the Australian Traditional-Medicine Society (ATMS) reiterates our strong belief that the practitioner is central to understanding good natural medicine and safe natural medicine practice is best delivered following a quality consultation with an accredited practitioner.
+ATMS reiterates that the practitioner is central to understanding good natural medicine and safe natural medicine practice is best delivered following a quality consultation with an accredited practitioner.
 It is from this personalised consultation process that the opportunity to provide effective natural remedies occurs, and quality outcomes are best achieved through practitioner only products (POPs) being recommended from initial and ongoing consultation with an accredited natural medicine practitioner.